corgimaman/passwordgenerator/README.md

 - Query the DOM
 - Use math functions

 and just USE JavaScript.
 Since this was my first time working with it, I learned so much doing this project.
-Plus, I got to create a very powerful tool.
+Plus, I got to create a very powerful and useful tool.